kerri-hicks/pdf-attestation-tool/README.md

 ### "PDF uploads are not allowed through the standard media library"

 This is expected!
-PDFs must be uploaded using the PDF Upload Tool (Tools → PDF Upload Tool).
+PDFs must be uploaded using the PDF Upload Tool (Media → PDF Upload Tool).
 This error appears if you try to upload a PDF through the regular media library.

 ### Plugin doesn't activate